List of international games played by NHL teams: 1959 Boston Bruins–New York Rangers European tour

 In 1959, the Boston Bruins and the New York Rangers (aided by Bobby Hull, Ed Litzenberger, Eric Nesterenko, and Pierre Pilote of the Chicago Black Hawks) went on a 23-game tour of Europe, visiting England, Switzerland, France, Belgium, West Germany, and Austria.
 The Rangers won the series with a record of 11–9–3.

-The first game in Geneva was attended by a sell-out crowd of 11,000, the attendance for the Zürich games was 4500 and 2000.
+The first game in Geneva was attended by a sell-out crowd of 11,000, the attendance for the Zurich games was 4,500 and 2,000.
 In Berlin, only 600 people went to see the first game.